The Legend of Hei: A Charming, Kid-Friendly Adventure (SIFF Review)

 Thematically, The Legend of Hei features touching ruminations on community, environmentalism, and morality, but does not explore these topics too deeply.
 It is a children’s film, after all.
 The environmental angle is predictable, following similar footsteps as Princess Mononoke or WALL-E, but lacks an original perspective.
 Hei’s forest home is destroyed by humans, causing him to resent them, but the film is more about Hei learning to see people as worth caring about rather than humanity reckoning with their environmental impact.
 Some of the most successful parts of the film are when Hei is searching for a community of his own.
 He meets varying different groups of people and must decide for himself who he wants to call his family.
 This dilemma feels very nuanced, especially for a film aimed mostly at kids, and is one of the most endearing parts of the film.

 Even with the lovely animation, cute characters, and somewhat satisfying narrative, The Legend of Hei cannot help but feel slight.
 It can be overloaded with exposition, as characters explain the numerous magical mechanics of their world, and some thematic threads feel underdeveloped.
 However, while your average moviegoing adult may not love it, I am confident that families will appreciate the kid-friendly adventure the film has to offer.

-The Legend of Hei is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+The Legend of Hei premiered digitally at the 47th Seattle International Film Festival on April 8-18, 2021.